 Origin of Shou Sugi Ban in Japan

-Shou Sugi Ban started in Japan during the 18th century.
-It was used to preserve wood for the outside walls of homes, temples, and other buildings.
-The method was created to protect wood from the weather, especially in places with a lot of humidity and rain.
-The burned layer of wood helped it resist rot, mold, and pests like termites.
+Shou Sugi Ban originated in Japan in the 18th century.
+It was used at the time to treat lumber for outside walls in homes, temples and other structures.
+The process was developed to weatherproof wood, particularly in high-humidity and rainy environments.
+Its burned surface of wood made it resistant to rot, mold and insects including termites.

 The Traditional Uses of Shou Sugi Ban

-In traditional Japanese buildings, Shou Sugi Ban was mainly used for siding and fences.
-The technique not only helped protect the wood but also gave Japanese homes a unique, beautiful look.
-Over time, it became associated with simple and elegant designs, which are still appreciated in Japan today.
+In old Japanese properties, Shou Sugi Ban was used primarily for siding and fencing.
+The method helped to preserve the wood, but also offered Japanese homes a distinctive aesthetic.
+In the course of time, it also got connected with plain and elegant design that is still liked in Japan.

 The Influence of Shou Sugi Ban in Modern Architecture